Ory999/MLOps-Exam-Assignment/README.md

 | Folder structure | `artifacts/*/.gitkeep` | No — tracked to preserve structure on clone |

 Artifact contents are not stored in the repository.
 On a GitHub Actions run they are uploaded as downloadable bundles.
 Locally they are written to disk and read by the API.
+Direct acess to the last run is found under Actions -> Fix numpy bool_ JSON serialization in monitoring report #7 (https://github.com/Ory999/MLOps-Exam-Assignment/actions/runs/24525069469).
+Here the artifact with the outputs can be downloaded, last run is called "pipeline-artifacts-7"

 ---